 - Behavioral Addictions

 - Sexuality Concerns

 - Other mental health, developmental, and individual concerns

-What Happens When I Contact the Counseling Center?
+What happens when I contact the Student Counseling Center?

-When you contact our counseling center seeking services, one of our staff will respond to you during our office hours Monday-Thursday to schedule your first appointment.
+When you contact the LCU Student Counseling Center seeking services, one of their staff members will respond to you during the center's office hours (Monday-Friday) to schedule your first appointment.

-You will be scheduled to see a staff member for an appointment to gather information about your concerns and to determine which mode of service and clinician is the best fit for your concern.
+You will be scheduled to see a staff member for an information gathering appointment about your concerns and to determine which mode of service and/or clinician is the best fit for your situation.